School of Pacific and Asian Studies

 Strategically located with a multicultural heritage, the state of Hawai'i has always been uniquely international in outlook.
 Reflecting this perspective, the School of Pacific and Asian Studies (SPAS) represents the ongoing commitment of UH Manoa to enhance international awareness and intercultural understanding throughout the educational experience.
 In fulfilling this commitment, SPAS has become one of the largest resource facilities for Asian and Pacific studies in the world.

 Research supported by SPAS appears in a wide range of journals, monographs, and occasional papers published by its centers and programs.
-Complementing these publications are monographs, translations, and journals published by SPAS or one of its centers in association with UH Press.
+Complementing these publications are monographs, translations, and journals published by SPAS or one of its centers in association with the UH Press.

 Research and publications, specialized training and instructional programs, conferences, symposia, resources development, and a full schedule of co-curricular activities and cultural programs are all a part of the School of Pacific and Asian Studies.
 Students electing to focus their studies on Asia or the Pacific at UH Manoa will discover a unique learning environment especially appropriate to the understanding and appreciation of the peoples and cultures of the region.